plan-systems/design-docs/proof-of-correctness.md

 ### What is this?

-In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or infrastructure design rigorously satisfies a given set of specifications or claims.
-The intention is to remove all doubt that there exists a way for the proposed method to _not_ satisfy any of the specifications.
+In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
+The intention is to remove _all_ doubt that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.

 Below, we first express the scenario, a set of specifications, and a digital infrastructure schema.
 We then proceed to demonstrate correctness for each specification, citing how the design and its operation satisfies that specification.

+Please note that some of the data structures listed below are intended to convey understanding and correctness more than they are intended to be fully performant or efficient.
+You can find that step manifested as [go-plan](https://github.com/plan-tools/go-plan)

 ---